mbejger/polgraw-allsky/coincidences/src/README.md

 ## major changes in O3

 * major cleaning and simplification of the code
-* approximate probabilities with median if number of combinations is too large (-mcomb parameter)
+* approximate probabilities with median if the number of combinations is too large (-mcomb parameter)
-* parameter space volume consisten with coincidences (new grid)
+* parameter space volume consisten with coincidences (new grid matrix)

 # --- tools ---